emkaminsk/PersonalCV/.ai/synchronization-plan.md

 - Extract interest items → Comma-separated text in Interests section

 ### What to Preserve in HTML
+- Name, phone, email address - not changing data
-- Social media links (not in LaTeX)
+- Social media links
 - CSS classes and structure
 - Accessibility attributes (aria-label, etc.)
 - Theme switcher and JavaScript